 In a carwash service, assuming your service offer is full-service, an attendant wets car and loosens dirt with water before applying cleaning agents and detergents.
 Applying car shampoo, water and air creates a deep-cleaning foam, using the power sprayer.
-The car body is then scrubbed using a soft piece of sponge or fabric to avoid scratching the car’s surface.
+Car body is then scrubbed using soft piece of sponge or fabric to avoid scratching car’s surface.

 Tire black is then applied to remove dust and dirt as well as brighten the rubber tire.

 Pressurized water jets provide powerful scrubbing action that is produced with a power sprayer for a pre-rinsing action.
 Final rinse takes place with lower pressure water to remove residual dirt, cleaning agent and other particles away.

 Once the car is fully rinsed, the whole body is wiped using the chamois to absorb extra water and moisture.